thuyjvaan/league_of_legends_analysis/README.md

 To further investigate, we selected variables we believed might exhibit a correlation with the presence or absence of 'opp_csat15' data.
 Initially, we determined our test parameters using our standard dataset.
 Specifically, we isolated rows where 'golddiffat15' was NaN and extracted the columns ['league', 'split', 'playoffs', 'patch', and 'position'].

 By using the groupby() method, we were able to test out our columns and see the missingness of certain leagues.
-Jumping to our test statistic, we noticed that the Missingness Distribution of ‘league’ compared to the others that we tested seemed a lot more lopsided.
+Jumping to our test statistic, we noticed that the Missingness Distribution of `league` compared to the others that we tested seemed a lot more lopsided.

 <iframe
   src="assets/missing.html"